mylittletony/mylittletony.github.io/_posts/2015-08-27-installing-openwrt.markdown

 Installing custom firmware onto your WiFi router will help you bring the best out in your device.
 It can help boost your WiFi signal, add a number of advanced features, as well as increase the security.

 OpenWRT is one of the most popular custom firmware options for your WiFi routers/access points.
 It is essentially a Linux distribution for your router, allowing you to install packages from a software repository.
 It's a really powerful tool.
-We built the entire Cucumber Tony platform on top of it.
+We built the entire CT WiFi platform on top of it.

 ### Why should you bother?